 FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, §99.32 of the FERPA regulations requires the school to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
-A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student -
+A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student - or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in 99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met.
+(99.31(a)(1))

-$\circ$ To other school officials, including teachers, within the educational agency or institution whom the school has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met. (§99.31(a)(1))
+• To other school officials, including teachers, within the educational agency or institution whom the school has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers,

-$\circ$ To officials of another school, school system, or institution of postsecondary education where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2))

-o To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as the State educational agency in the parent or eligible student's State (SEA).
+- To officials of another school, school system, or institution of postsecondary education where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2)) - To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as the State educational agency in the parent or eligible student's State (SEA).
 Disclosures under this provision may be made, subject to the requirements of §99.35, in connection with an audit or evaluation of Federal- or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
-These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. (§§99.31(a)(3) and 99.35)

-$\circ$ In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§99.31(a)(4))

-To State and local officials or authorities to whom information is specifically allowed to be reported or disclosed by a State statute that concerns the juvenile justice system and the system's ability to effectively serve, prior to adjudication, the student whose records were released, subject to §99.38. (§99.31(a)(5))

-• To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§99.31(a)(6))

-• To accrediting organizations to carry out their accrediting functions. (§99.31(a)(7))

-- To parents of an eligible student if the student is a dependent for IRS tax purposes. (§99.31(a)(8)) - To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9))

-To appropriate officials in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10)

-○ Information the school has designated as "directory information" under §99.37. (§99.31(a)(11))
+These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. (§§99.31(a)(3) and 99.35) - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§99.31(a)(4)) - To State and local officials or authorities to whom information is specifically allowed to be reported or disclosed by a State statute that concerns the juvenile justice system and the system's ability to effectively serve, prior to adjudication, the student whose records were released, subject to §99.38. (§99.31(a)(5)) - To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§99.31(a)(6)) - $\circ$ To accrediting organizations to carry out their accrediting functions. (§99.31(a)(7)) - To parents of an eligible student if the student is a dependent for IRS tax purposes. (§99.31(a)(8)) - To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9)) - To appropriate officials in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10) - Information the school has designated as "directory information" under §99.37. (§99.31(a)(11))